Red Beet Eggs Salad – Pickled Eggs with Avocado & Watercress

 Quail eggs: If you want to be a bit different, you can use quail eggs to replace regular eggs or give the salad different sized elements.

-How To Make Red Beet Eggs
+How to Make Red Beet Pickled Eggs

 Hard boil the eggs.
 Peel and place in a jar, ready for pickling.